Pelosi bars Trump allies from Jan. 6 probe; GOP vows boycott

 The back-and-forth came after all but two Republicans opposed the creation of the select committee in a House vote last month, with most in the GOP arguing that the majority-Democratic panel would conduct a partisan probe.
 Only Cheney and another frequent Trump critic, Republican Rep. Adam Kinzinger of Illinois, voted in favor of the panel.

-Cheney told reporters she agrees with Pelosi's decision to reject Jordan and Banks.
-“The rhetoric around this from the minority leader and from those two members has been disgraceful,” she said.
+Cheney told reporters she believes that the rhetoric from McCarthy, Jordan and Banks is “disgraceful" and she agrees with Pelosi’s decision to reject the two Republicans.

+“At every opportunity, the minority leader has attempted to prevent the American people from understanding what happened — to block this investigation,” Cheney said of McCarthy.

 The panel will hold its first hearing next week, with at least four rank-and-file police officers who battled rioters that day testifying about their experiences.
-Dozens of police officers were injured as the crowd pushed past them and broke into the Capitol building.
+Dozens of police officers were injured as the violent mob pushed past them and broke into the Capitol building.

 Mississippi Rep. Bennie Thompson, the chair of the panel, said the committee would carry out its duties.